 Interest rate risk is the risk that the value of the Company's assets and liabilities will fluctuate due to changes in market interest rates.
-The Group's exposure to bank interest rate risk is represented by the fair value analysis shown in this note.
-The Company also has exposure to interest rate risk via its fixed interest funds investments, which would result in change in unit prices.
+The Company's exposure to directly held fixed interest investments interest rate risk and bank interest rate risk is represented by the fair value analysis shown in this note.
+The Company also has exposure to interest rate risk via its fixed interest unit fund investments, which would result in change in unit prices.
 Receivables are shown at amortised cost and as such are not exposed to interest rate risk.